spotify/spotify-web-api-ts-sdk/README.md

 - Node 18.0.0 or higher
 - A modern, version infinite, browser

+The package contains both an ESM and CommonJS build, so you can use it in both Node and the Browser.

 ## Running the example app

 First install the dependencies: